jruby/jruby-rack/README.md

 This will tell Warble to include the just initialized production H2 database in the WAR.

-Continue editing config/warble.rb and add the following line after these comments:

-    # Gems to be packaged in the webapp.
-Note that Rails gems are added to this
-    # list if vendor/rails is not present, so be sure to include rails if you
-    # overwrite the value
-    # config.gems = ["activerecord-jdbc-adapter", "jruby-openssl"]
-    # config.gems << "tzinfo"
-    # config.gems["rails"] = "1.2.3"
-    config.gems << "activerecord-jdbch2-adapter"

-This will tell Warble to add the JDBC driver for H2 as well as the ActiveRecord JDBC and JDBC-H2 adapter Gems.

 Now generate the WAR file: